About

 After 41 years, I took my uniform off and promised myself that I would never put it back on.
 I haven't.
 I don't use my rank anymore and I will not answer to it.

-Unlike my Army and VMI days, I have plenty of free time.
+Unlike my uniformed days, I have plenty of free time.
 I invest this in family, travel, and hobbies.
 It is a better way of life.
-In the first few months, I took a trip to the Keys and visited every battlefield close to Charlottesville.
-I star-gazed, bird-watched, and hiked almost every park in the area.

 I've slowed down a lot.
-Now, I'm the founding member of the One Thing a Day Club.
-I accomplish one thing on my to-do list, each day.
-I do something that I want to do each week.
-Big things are once a month.
+I try accomplish one thing on my to-do list, each day.

-Days find me walking the trails around my house (I've done enough running), visiting one of the many parks in the area, or scouring a local battlefield.
-I'm constantly taking photos.
-I spend cold and rainy days in the War Room writing (I've suffered enough of those), working on this page, adjusting photos, or reading in my chair.
-I'm still a voracious reader.
+Most days I walk the trails around my house.
+I occasionally visit one of the many parks in the area or scour a local battlefield.
+I take a lot of photos.
+I spend cold and rainy days in my office writing, working on this page, adjusting photos, or reading in my chair.
 I sometimes spend evenings out back with my telescope.
 My family research has become more and more fruitful.

 What's in a Name?